ashu12318/donation/README.md

 3. Deploying Smart Contract
     1. Run Ganache: Ensure its running on port 7545
     2. Move to root directory of Project i.e. "Donation"
+    3. Install node packages
+        > npm install
-    3. [*Optional*] Compile it once to ensure everything is fine
+    4. [*Optional*] Compile it once to ensure everything is fine
         > truffle compile
-    4. [*Optional*] Run tests to ensure Smart Contract is behaving as planned
+    5. [*Optional*] Run tests to ensure Smart Contract is behaving as planned
         > tuffle test
-    5. Deploy Smart Contract to Ganache (Reset flag will deploy contracts fresh)
+    6. Deploy Smart Contract to Ganache (Reset flag will deploy contracts fresh)
         > truffle migrate --reset
 4. Running front-end
     1. Move to "Donation/client" directory
     2. run the local development server from console/terminal
         > npm install
         > npm start
     3. This should launch the Dapp at "localhost:3000"
     4. Ensure you are connected to local blockchain network i.e. network id 5777 running at localhost:7545
         Dapp will show you on top left corner, the network you are currently connected to.